MartinL-no/javascript-projects/unit-conversion/README.md

-Unit Conversion Webapp Project

-Objectives
-- Recreate webapp based on prototype given as Figma design
-- Save number to a variable in code
-- Round numbers to 3 decimal places
-- Give top of page CSS gradient
-- BONUS TASK - Add ability for user input to change the number and automatically recalculate values when it changes

-Things I Learnt From This Project
-- Adding gradients in CSS
-- Matching layout to Figma prototpye
-- Adding external fonts
-- How to round up numbers in Javascript
-- Styling input fields and buttons
-- Styling tricks like autoselecting field on loadup and removing arrows from edge of input box
+# Reddit Timer <br />

+## Overview

+I created this application as an assignment for the [Scrimba Front End Developer Career Path](https://scrimba.com/learn/frontend).

+I was provided a [Figma](https://figma.com/) design and had to complete the task myself based on skills developed in the course using only HTML, CSS and JavaScript.

+From working on the project I learnt about things such as -

+- **Recreating CSS styling of an application from Figma designs**
-- Extracting values/numbers from input fields and feeding them into Javascript functions
+- **Extracting values/numbers from input fields and feeding them into Javascript functions**
-- What event triggers are and how to add/use them with input fields
+- **Event triggers and how to use them with input fields**
+- **Styling input fields and buttons**
+- **Autoselecting fields on loadup**
+- **Adding gradients in CSS**
+- **Adding external fonts**
-- How to work out problems myself and find awnswers through the internet
+- **How to work out problems myself and find answers through the internet**

-Hardest Parts Of This Project
-- Working out how to bring field inputs into function after page load
-- Troubleshooting why I was getting NaN in HTML output after first calculation
+#### LIVE LINK : https://martinlrmr-unit-conversion.netlify.app <br /><br />

+## Features

+- The app consist of one page

+- Allows users to convert between various metric and imperial units

+- Round output units to 3 decimal places